building-envelope-data/metabase/README.md

 ### Deploying a release

 1. Enter a shell on the production machine using `ssh`.
+1. Back up the production database by running
+   `make --directory /app/production --file=Makefile.production BACKUP_DIRECTORY=/app/production/backup backup`.
-1. Change to the staging envrionment by running `cd /app/staging`.
+1. Change to the staging environment by running `cd /app/staging`.
+1. Restore the staging database from the production backup by running `make --file=Makefile.production BACKUP_DIRECTORY=/app/production/backup restore`.
+1. Adapt the environment file `./.env` if necessary by comparing it with the `./.env.staging.sample` file of the release to be deployed.
-1. Deploy the new release in the staging environment by running `make --file=Makefile.production deploy`.
+1. Deploy the new release in the staging environment by running `make --file=Makefile.production TARGET=${TAG} deploy`, where `${TAG}` is the release tag to be deployed, for example, `v1.0.0`.
 1. If it fails _after_ the database backup was made, rollback to the previous state by running
    `make --file=Makefile.production rollback`,